 Step 4: Monitor Your Plant's Health

 - Look for yellowing and wilting leaves.
 These are often a sign that the plant isn't getting enough water.
+Conversely, it can also mean that a plant is getting too much water.

 - Check the plants for mushy stems and an overall loss of vigor.
 Rotting plants that are mushy to the touch are probably being overwatered or are living in soil that isn't draining quickly enough.

 - Examine the leaves for chewing holes, white webbing and tiny insects.
 If you see any, spray your plants with insecticidal soap.
+But before you spray, make sure that your target plant is not listed on the label as one that may be damaged by insecticidal soap.

 - Pull weeds as you spot them.
 They'll likely be rare, but every once in a while, airborne seeds do deposit themselves in containers.